THE GREAT ANNUAL WILDEBEEST MIGRATION MONTH TO MONTH TIMETABLE

 The time when Maasai Mara Nature Reserve having plentiful supplies of water and good grazing, hence a popular month to view the great herds in the Masai Mara.

-Usually the migration will now be arriving on Serengeti’s Southern plains, where there is abundance of new, fresh young grass to feed on.
+Usually, the migration will now be arriving on Serengeti’s Southern Plains, where there is an abundance of new, fresh young grass to feed on.
 When the migration heads southward to Southern Serengeti, the migrating zebras begin to give birth.

 |Are you interested with our Group Tour Packages?||Join now|